(A) Purpose

 the letter of offer or the amendments thereto.

-by the department chair and the dean, a faculty member may be allowed to apply
+department chair and the dean, a faculty member may be allowed to apply for

-for tenure before the maximum number of years of the probationary period.
-If
+tenure before the maximum number of years of the probationary period.
+If the

-the faculty member is not awarded tenure when he/she is reviewed before the
+faculty member is not awarded tenure when he/she is reviewed before the maximum

-maximum number of years provided herein, he/she may re-apply for tenure once
+number of years provided herein, he/she may re-apply for tenure once more.

-more.
-However, he/she may only re-apply in the year when he/she has completed
+However, he/she may only re-apply in the year when he/she has completed the

-chair and the dean for which the probationary period has been tolled will not
+the dean for which the probationary period has been tolled will not be counted

-the faculty member and with the concurrence of the respective department chair
+faculty member and with the concurrence of the respective department chair and

 those probationary faculty who demonstrate a high probability of being awarded